Fregixe/currencyapi/README.md

 # Accessing Database

 API is not specified to have access to database throgh controllers, so to access db with log history use pgadmin. <br/>
-Make sure your database container and pgadmin container are running and and in your browser got to:
+Make sure your database container and pgadmin container are running and in your browser got to:
 ```
             http://localhost:5050/
 ```